saturneric/GpgFrontend-Manual/src/content/docs/overview/glance.md

 ### License and Contributions

-Licensed under GPL-3.0, GpgFrontend champions open-source values.
-Contributions are not just welcomed but essential—whether through issue reports, pull requests, or code patches via email.
+GpgFrontend is licensed under GPL-3.0.
+Contributions—from issue reports to code patches—are warmly welcomed.

-## Ensuring Your Privacy
+## Your Privacy First

-With a serverless design, GpgFrontend guarantees your data stays yours alone.
-For those requiring extra security layers, future versions will offer offline functionality, further solidifying its stance as a privacy-first tool.

-GpgFrontend is more than software; it's a commitment to secure, accessible, and open communication for everyone.
-Join us in this journey, where your security and privacy are paramount.
+Designed with privacy at its core, GpgFrontend guarantees that your data remains yours alone, free from telemetry and external dependencies.
+Join us on our mission to make encryption secure, simple, and available to everyone—because your privacy matters.